 Yes, it happens.

-I recommend that you make sure that your Shopify developer allows for at least five days to check the work.
-A full week is better.
-That way you have the time to look and measure the impact on business before giving your final blessing.
+We recommend that you make sure that your Shopify developer allows for at least five days to check the work.
+A whole week is even better.
+That way, you have the time to look at and measure the impact on business before giving your final blessing.

 All the best Shopify Themes are responsive for a reason, right?
-As of 2016, more internet traffic arrives at mobile devices than not.
+Nearly two-thirds of internet traffic arrives on a mobile device.
 And this is only going to get bigger.
-And since you bought a quality theme (and you did buy a quality theme, right?), your Shopify eCommerce website is going to be mobile-responsive and looking gorgeous on every technology or device platform.
+And since you bought a quality theme (and you did buy a quality theme, right?), your Shopify ecommerce website will be mobile-responsive and look gorgeous on every technology or device platform.

-When you add apps and code snippets or tweak the appearance of a site, sometimes you have to make special tweaks to ensure that the mobile user experience (UX) keeps looking great.
-You might be surprised how many times we’ve been called in to fix the mobile side of some work that someone else has done.
+When you add apps and code snippets or tweak a site's appearance, sometimes you have to make unique customizations to ensure that the mobile shopping experience keeps looking great.
+You would be surprised how often we’ve been called in to fix the mobile side of someone else's work.

 An experienced Shopify developer will know what to look for and how to keep mobile UX issues from occurring.
 And – if something does get out of alignment on mobile – they’ll know how to fix it as a part of the deal.

-This might sound like a bit of an odd question, right?
-I mean, it’s Shopify … it’s all eCommerce!
-Well, yes.
-But eCommerce is different from other kinds of websites and internet assets.
-If eCommerce is all you do in your agency, you have a different understanding of things like conversions and cart abandonment and specialized marketing.
+Ecommerce is different from other kinds of websites and internet assets.
+If ecommerce is all you do in your agency, you have a further understanding of things like conversions, cart abandonment, and specialized direct-to-consumer (DTC) marketing.
 You get a feel for product descriptions and photography.
 You have fixed hundreds of inventory issues and installed thousands of shipping and logistics apps.